slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Impostor syndrome: your beliefs determine your reality.
 Nothing can sabotage you more quickly and more completely than limiting beliefs.
 People underestimate their possibilities.
 We live in a society where the greatest lies that are told are the ones that we tell ourself.
 There are few actual rules.
 The police aren’t coming for you.
 No one is watching you.
 Do what you want.

-### How to break through your plateaus?
+### How to break through your resistances?

 Lots of people keep telling themselves old stories and patterns that aren’t serving them.

-- On a plateau take a step back.
+- Don-t be afraid of taking a step back.
 - Break down your dreams/goals into achievable steps.
 - Often our productivity struggles are caused not by a lack of efficiency, but a lack of motivation.